affinitybridge/references_integrity/README.txt

 - Enable the module.

-- Review the settings of your user and node reference fields.
+- Review the settings of your reference fields.
 You will find a new option labelled "Referential integrity behavior".
 It is disabled by default.

+- View the orphaned references report at /admin/content/orphan-references

 CREDITS
 =======